Kimmy

 She is on two anxiety medications that would need to be continued with the guidance of your vet.
 They're rather inexpensive.

-Kimmy will teach you patience, bravery, and best of all how to give a good side eye!
+Kimmy will teach you patience, bravery, how to have fun and best of all how to give a good side eye!
+She is so sweet and goofy with the most beautiful, expressive eyes.
 Is she your perfect match?

 Adoption Fee: $510 + tax